 What to Wear/Not Wear

 Ladies – in the summer you do not want to wear a skirt or sundress, remember you are sitting on a bike seat and it will be very uncomfortable.
+Women have suggested wearing yoga pants.
 Bring a wristlet versus a large purse because you only need your ID and cash during the tour.
-Many women have told us to add to wear a sports bra to this section so we have.

 Footwear – make sure you wear sneakers and not flip flops or sandals.
 It does not matter if they have backs to them because when the bike is moving the pedals are moving so when your feet inevitably slip off the pedals and you have to catch the pedals we do not want for them to come around and hit anyone on their toes.
 We also do not want sandals falling off while we are moving because jumping off to get them is very dangerous.